The Missing Ingredient to Closing the Skills Gap

 The missing ingredient

-The key ingredient is content.
+The key ingredient to closing the skills gap is content.
 While training departments are worrying about adopting learning systems and ensuring they’re tracking course completions, building effective learning content to fuel those systems isn’t something many organizations have fully figured out.

 Any director of training or instructional designer can build an eLearning course, and then push it out to a likely unreceptive learner audience – but this alone doesn’t build skills or change behaviors.
 The traditional course doesn’t meet the needs of the modern learner because it’s simply too much, and often irrelevant, information (for more on this topic, check out this blog that Brandon Hall’s Chief Strategist Michael Rochelle penned).